First, I have to say the picture really is me. And before you make any comments…

 In any case, I’m really here, and I will assume that you’re really there, so I’ll introduce myself.

-To support my desire to figure out how life and the universe works, I studied electrical engineering, architecture, and physics, but honestly I learned more roaming out on the edge of science, where all the Mad-Max, crazy-inventor types live (not that I would call myself a crazy inventor type, even though I’ve raced a few dust-buggies across the empty wastelands of discovery).
+To support my desire to figure out how life and the universe works, I studied electrical engineering, architecture, and physics, but honestly, I learned more roaming out on the edge of science, where all the Mad-Max, crazy-inventor types live (not that I would call myself a crazy inventor type, even though I’ve raced in blind abandon across the empty wastelands of discovery).

-I could say I’m just a receptacle for coffee, and while that might be truthful, it might also be the a lack of coffee that keeps me moving.
-(Where the hell did I leave my coffee cup anyway?!)
+I could say I’m just a receptacle for coffee, and while that might be truthful, it might also be the lack of coffee that keeps me moving.
+(Where the hell did I leave my coffee cup anyway?!?)

 I don’t bite, even if my pic makes it look like I would.
 (Well, I don’t bite often, and I HAVE had my shots.)

-Eric Michael Craig is a Hard Science Fiction writer living in the Manzano Mountains of New Mexico.
-He is the former Director of Research for a private consulting laboratory in Phoenix, where he experimented with inertial propulsion and power generation technologies.
+Eric Michael Craig is a harder-edge Science Fiction writer living in the Manzano Mountains of New Mexico.
+Before becoming a writer, he was Director of Research for a private consulting laboratory in Phoenix where he experimented with inertial propulsion and power generation technologies.

-When not writing, Eric is active in Intentional Community Design, plays guitar and bass, occasionally dabbles in art of various forms, and designs websites.
-He also owns way too many dogs.
+When not writing, Eric is involved in Intentional Community Design, plays guitar and bass, and occasionally dabbles in art of various forms.
+He also owns way too many dogs… and is often seen fighting heroically against mountains of dog-hair.

 Eric is a founding member of the SciFi Roundtable.
 The SFRT is an active online group dedicated to supporting indie and traditional authors by networking them with other writers and professional resources.